marianabeldi/portfolio/src/portfolio/2020-09-29-DIY-svg-icons.md

 ---
 title: "How to Simplify SVG Code Using Basic Shapes"
-description: There are different ways to work with icons, but the best solutions always include SVG, either inline or linked up as a file.
+description: "There are different ways to work with icons, but the best solutions always include SVG, either inline or linked up as a file."
 subtitle: DIY SVG Icons
 date: 2020-09-29
 canonicalUrl: https://css-tricks.com/how-to-simplify-svg-code-using-basic-shapes/